 - Preheat oven to 350 degrees F.

-- Use a cookie scoop of about 1 1/4 inch round to scoop up pieces of dough and shape them in a circle using your hands.
-If you don't have a cookie scoop, a well rounded teaspoon will do.
+- Use a cookie scoop about 1¼ inches round to scoop up pieces of dough and shape them into a ball with your hands.
+If you don't have a cookie scoop, a well-rounded teaspoon will do.

 - When ready the cookies will look light brown in colour with crisp crackled tops.